 The JSON format does not have a published standard for a schema that can be used to describe the contents of a JSON document.
 However, the schema mechanisms defined in this document can be used to describe JSON documents.
 Specifically, the DataTypeDescription structure defined in OPC 10000-3 can define any JSON document that conforms to the rules described below.

-There are two important use cases for the JSON encoding: Cloud applications which consume PubSub messages and JavaScript Clients (JSON is the preferred serialization format for JavaScript).
-For the Cloud application use case, the PubSub message needs to be self-contained which implies it cannot contain numeric references to an externally defined namespace table.
+There are two important use cases for the JSON encoding: cloud applications which consume PubSub messages and JavaScript Clients (JSON is the preferred serialization format for JavaScript).
+For the cloud application use case, the PubSub message needs to be self-contained which implies it cannot contain numeric references to an externally defined namespace table.
 Cloud applications also often rely on scripting languages to process the incoming messages so artefacts in the DataEncoding that exist to ensure fidelity during decoding are not necessary.
-For this reason, this DataEncoding defines a ‘non-reversible’ form which is designed to meet the needs of Cloud applications.
-Applications, such as JavaScript Clients, which use the DataEncoding for communication with other OPC UA applications use the normal or ‘reversible’ form.
-The differences, if any, between the reversible and non-reversible forms are described for each type.
+For this reason, this DataEncoding identifies some the artefacts which can be removed to meet the needs of cloud applications.
+Applications, such as JavaScript Clients, which use the DataEncoding for communication with other OPC UA applications require the artefacts.

-Any value for a Built-In type that is NULL shall be encoded as the JSON literal ‘null’ if the value is an element of an array.
-If the NULL value is for a field within a Structure or Union, the field shall not be encoded.
+Any value for a nullable Built-In type that is NULL shall be encoded as the JSON literal ‘null’ if the value is an element of a JSON array.
+If the NULL value is for a field within a JSON object, the field shall be omitted when using the CompactEncoding.
+When using the VerboseEncoding, the field is encoded as the JSON literal ‘null’.

 Note that JSON objects are unordered sets of name-value pairs.
 When a Built-In type is encoded as a JSON object, the order of fields specified is not preserved.